aio-libs/aiohttp/docs/gunicorn.rst

 More information
 ----------------

-Please refer `official documentation <http://docs.gunicorn.org/en/latest/deploy.html>`_ for more information about *Gunicorn* production deployment.
+The Gunicorn documentation recommends deploying Gunicorn behind a Nginx proxy server.
+See the `official documentation <http://docs.gunicorn.org/en/latest/deploy.html>`_ for more information about *Gunicorn* production deployment.

 .. disqus::